paulbradish/awesome-digital-marketing/README.md

 ## Ecommerce
 - [100+ Ecommerce Tools, Tips and Tactics](https://tripledouble.notion.site/cb18cf07e53e455e90ce256a9bbcc733?v=60cade2d360e4ee08195565e26fb0e04) - A great list of ecommerce tactics hosted on Notion.

-## Newsletters
-- [Digital Marketing Must-Knows Newsletter](https://tripledouble.beehiiv.com/) - Sends every Monday.
-5 biggest stories.
-In 60 seconds.
-- [The Curious Connector](https://www.linkedin.com/newsletters/the-curious-connector-6953813241747714048/) - A monthly newsletter from Solutions Engineer, Tom Hart.
-Often discusses AI and has introduced me to tools such as Microsoft PowerToys leading to increased workday efficiency.
-- [The Marketing Millennials](https://workweek.com/discover-newsletters/marketing-millennials/) - Zero BS.
-Just fun, unfiltered, industry insights with the game-changers behind some of the coolest companies from around the globe.
-- [TLDR](https://tldr.tech/) - TLDR is a daily newsletter with links and TLDRs of the most interesting stories in startups 🚀, tech 📱, and programming 💻!

 ## Skills Training
 The digital marketing landscape changes quickly which is why it's important to consistently focus on __Skills Training__ so you don't get left behind.